Dog Friendly Activities in Bothell, WA

 Sammamish River Trail The Sammamish River Trail is one of 1600 rail-trails supported by Rails-to-Trails Conservancy, a nonprofit organization that is working to create a nationwide network of trails from former rail lines and connecting corridors.
 Previously an unused railroad corridor, this "rail-trail" is now a great place to walk Fido in Bothell!
 The map below shows a parking area with convenient access to the Sammamish River Trail.
 Rails-to-Trails Conservancy has generously provided map data for this trail to Bring Fido for informational purposes only.
 For more detailed trail information, please visit TrailLink.com.
 See Details

-Marymoor Park Known locally as "Doggy Disneyland," Marymoor Park in Redmond, WA, is best known for its 40 acres of off-leash area.
-There are fields, woods and water.
+Marymoor Park Known locally as "Doggy Disneyland," Marymoor Park in Redmond, WA, is best known for its 40 acres of off-leash dog park area.
+There are trails, open fields, wooded areas, and water to play in.
 Total heaven if you're a dog!
+Keep in mind the park is not fully fenced.
 See Details

 Washington Park Arboretum Washington Park Arboretum is a dog-friendly park in Seattle, WA.
-Leashed pets welcome on the extensive trails of this beautiful Seattle park with plenty of benches for resting and lots of local wildlife.
+Leashed pets are welcome on the extensive trails of this beautiful recreation area, with plenty of benches for resting and lots of local wildlife.
 Please note that dogs are not permitted inside buildings.
 See Details

-Luther Burbank Park An off-leash area at the north end of the Luther Burbank Park in Mercer Island provides plenty of room for your pup to romp with other dogs.
-There is a shore area so water-loving dogs can get in the water and play.
+Luther Burbank Park Off Leash Area An off-leash area at the north end of the Luther Burbank Park in Mercer Island, WA provides plenty of room for your pup to romp with other dogs.
+The space features paved walkways, grassy areas, a sandy shore, and water for Fido to cool off and play.
+Be mindful that the area isn't fully fenced and they have three separate spots for your furry friends.
 See Details

-Kenmore Air Are you looking for the best way for you and Fido to see Seattle?
+Kenmore Air Are you looking for the best way for you and Fido to see Seattle, WA?
 Kenmore Air offers pet-friendly flightseeing tours!
 Enjoy an exciting water takeoff, an air tour of Seattle, and a gentle landing on Lake Union aboard one of Kenmore Airlines's seaplanes.
-Lap dogs up to 25 lbs are permitted for no charge, 26 to 50 lbs for $75, and a seat must be purchased for dogs over 50 lbs.
+Cost depends on dog size.
 For the comfort and safety of all passengers, they maintain a limit of one pet per flight.
 See Details

-Seattle Water Tours Ice Cream Cruise Formerly Seattle Ferry Service, the Seattle Water Tours Ice Cream Cruise is a popular, dog-friendly cruise around Lake Union.
+Seattle Water Tours Ice Cream Cruise The Seattle Water Tours Ice Cream Cruise is a popular, dog-friendly cruise around Lake Union in Seattle, WA.
 Well-behaved, leashed pups are welcome aboard as you enjoy ice cream and a view of Seattle from the water.
 The 45-minute trip also includes a narrated tour of the waterway.
 See Details

-Howarth Park Howarth Park has a dog-friendly long beach area to take your dog in Everett, WA.
-At low tide, the sand stretches out forever with plenty of room for you and pooch to run around, or just bring a picnic and get some sun!
-Check the tide reports before going to ensure ultimate beach bliss, and park up top for a fun little hike down to the water in this lush little 28 acre park.
-Unfortunately, not the entire park is off leash, just the beach area, but other areas of the park include picnic facilities, trails, a playground, tennis courts, restrooms, fishing, and salt-water access.
+Howarth Park Beach Fido is welcome to join you for a visit to Howarth Park Beach in Everett, WA.
+When the sand stretches out at low tide on the long beach, you're left with plenty of space for you and your pup to play off-leash.
+Check the tide reports before going to ensure ultimate beach bliss, and park up top for a fun little hike down to the water in this lush 28-acre park.
+Ensure Fido is leashed when re-entering the larger communal areas.
 See Details

-Seattle Center Monorail The Seattle Center Monorail is pet-friendly.
+Seattle Center Monorail The Seattle Center Monorail is a pet-friendly transportation service in Seattle, WA.
 This elevated monorail line welcomes dogs and their owners to ride together, as long as Fido is wearing his leash.
 The service operates along Fifth Avenue between Seattle Center in Lower Queen Anne and Westlake Center in Downtown.
-The monorails' hours of operation are Monday through Thursday from 7:30am to 9:00pm, Friday from 7:30am to 11:00pm, Saturday from 8:30am-11:00pm, and Sunday from 8:30am-9:00pm.
 See Details

 Westcrest Park Off-Leash Area Westcrest Park Off-Leash Area is an 8.4 acres, dog-friendly park in Seattle, WA.
 The park features a doggie drinking fountain, shade, trees and lots of open space.
 There is also a separated area for small and shy dogs located on the southwest side of the main off-leash area.
 For people, the off-leash area provides benches, chairs, and a shady place to relax.
 Restrooms, play areas and picnic areas are nearby.
 See Details

-Beaver Lake Dog Park Your dog will love to play off-leash at Beaver Lake Dog Park in Sammamish, WA, a fenced dog park with separate small dog area, trees, both dog and human drinking fountains, and walking trails.
+Dog Park at Beaver Lake Park Your dog will love to play off-leash at Beaver Lake Dog Park in Sammamish, WA, a fenced dog park with separate small dog area, trees, both dog and human drinking fountains, and walking trails.
 See Details

 Crucible Brewing Crucible Brewing in Everett, WA, is a dog-friendly brewery serving refreshing craft beer in a contemporary and open setting.
 Fido is welcome inside the taproom or outside.
 Sample a variety of signature, seasonal, and bourbon barrel aged libations, produced using classic brewing techniques and flavorful ingredients.
 Guests may bring their own food.
 Be sure to check their website for current events and food trucks that are sometimes onsite.
 See Details